ansible/ansible-runner/docs/execution_environments.rst

 Note that this involves listing sensitive information in a file which will not automatically get cleaned up after the job run is complete.

-When running a job remotely via AWX or Ansible Tower, Ansible Runner can pick up the authentication information from the Container Registry Credential that was provided by the user.
+When running a job remotely via AWX, Ansible Runner can pick up the authentication information from the Container Registry Credential that was provided by the user.
 The ``host``, ``username``, ``password``, and ``verify_ssl`` inputs from the credential are passed into Ansible Runner via the ``container_auth_data`` dictionary as key word arguments into a ``json`` file which gets deleted at the end of the job run (even if